turgut-baba/turgut-baba/README.md

 - 📫 How to reach me: turgutbababalim@gmail.com

 I also know:

-{
-"For python" :
+For python :
-"django",
+      django,
-       "tensorflow(i can also make neural networks from pure python)", "tkinter",
+       tensorflow(i can also make neural networks from pure python), tkinter,
-       "pandas",
-       "numpy",
+       pandas,
+       numpy,
-       "socket programming (for making servers mostly)" }
+       socket programming (for making servers mostly)

    For js:
        vanilla js (for websites)
        react native (for mobile apps)
        expo

    For c++:
       opengl,
       python API,